 I was on a roll and didn't want to stop at five hours.
 I found an awesome talk on the internet about the need to "love myself" by which I took that to mean "accept myself as I was, even if I was feeling dis-ease."
 I used the talk to personalize my own self-talk in a way that was soothing, reassuring, and loving.
 I put it on my voice recorder and played it before going to bed.
 Allowing my inner child to listen to my own voice in a soothing way is proving beneficial in "re-parenting" myself.
 In effect, the harsh critical parent voice with which I was raised is being "over-written" by the soothing in-my-own-voice meditation.
 As the weeks went by, I edited my self-talk even more by smoothing out the parts that didn't feel right when I heard them.
 I also increased the length of the meditation to a half-hour from fifteen minutes.
 Mostly now, I don't get to the end before falling asleep.

-DietMy Functional Medicine Doctor has me on some natural medicines, which agree with my body --- non-drug medicines to which I'm not allergic.
-I'm on a paleo diet, that is I eat mostly fruit, vegetables, and meat --- but no grains.
+DietMy Functional Medicine Doctor has me on some natural medicines, which agree with my body --- non-drug medicines to which I'm allergic.
+I'm eating "paleo" food, that is I eat mostly fruit, vegetables, and meat --- but no grains.
 My Naturopathic Doctor provided a free pdf cookbook which he offers to all his clients with this condition.
 Generally speaking, grain flours have now been replaced with nut flours like coconut.
 I stick with organic foods.
 I gave my body a kidney, liver, and gallbladder cleanse, plus I went for several colonics hydrotherapy treatments.
 I also take some herbal pills and tinctures to normalize hormone levels.

 Gaining GroundI went back to work this past Friday, after a four-month absence and felt that I coped well.
 Fortunately, my employer provides a graduated-return-to-work process to test my new wings.
 Happily, I didn't fall asleep on the bus, as I listened to soothing classical (adagios) music.
 I'm feeling a lot different than I did that morning four months ago, when I couldn't get myself out of bed.
 My health team originally indicated that a hypo-adrenal condition sometimes takes from six months to two years to heal all the things that health-wise had "gone off the rails."